mtanabe-sj/maximilians-heic-image-viewer/README.md

 * Convert it to color data of the 32-bpp DIB_RGB_COLORS format of Win32 GDI.
 * Return the HBITMAP handle of the generated RGB bitmap.

 The HEVC image decoding is similar to what HeifImage implements.
-It's essentially a delegation to `libheic`.
-As the diagram indicates, what's unique to the thumbnail provider is the need to translate IStream requests from Windows Explorer to calls to the `heif_reader` interface of `libheic`.
+It's essentially a delegation to `libheif`.
+As the diagram indicates, what's unique to the thumbnail provider is the need to translate IStream requests from Windows Explorer to calls to the `heif_reader` interface of `libheif`.

 ```C++
 class HeifReader